george-nikov/george-nikov/README.md

-- 👋 Hi, I’m @george-nikov
+- 👋 Hi, I’m Georgi Nikov
 - 👀 I’m interested in Programming and Tech.
 - 🌱 I’m currently learning Software Engineering.
 - 💞️ I’m looking to collaborate on internship and junior programs.